pingcap/docs-cn/clinic/clinic-user-guide-for-tiup.md

 ---
-title: Troubleshoot TiDB Cluster Using PingCAP Clinic
+title: Troubleshoot Clusters Using PingCAP Clinic
-summary: Learn how to use the PingCAP Clinic Diagnostic Service to troubleshoot cluster problems remotely and perform a quick check of the cluster status on a cluster deployed using TiUP.
+summary: Learn how to use the PingCAP Clinic Diagnostic Service to troubleshoot cluster problems remotely and perform a quick check of the cluster status on a TiDB cluster or DM cluster deployed using TiUP.
 ---

-# Troubleshoot TiDB Cluster Using PingCAP Clinic
+# Troubleshoot Clusters Using PingCAP Clinic

 For TiDB clusters and DM clusters deployed using TiUP, you can use PingCAP Clinic Diagnostic Service (PingCAP Clinic) to troubleshoot cluster problems remotely and perform a quick check on cluster status locally using Diag client (Diag) and Clinic Server.